The GOOD4Ushimp Process

 The nauplii are placed in the larval tanks where they spend the next few stages of their lives which takes about a month.
 They begin to develop mouth parts and a digestive system that will eventually allow them to feed on algae.
 Their diet consists of three species of algae that we cultivate in our hatchery.

-The algae tanks hold the sole purpose of growing algae to feed our shrimp.
-They are carefully designed for optimal aeration and temperature control and have been loaded with vitamins and nutrients to support healthy growth.
+The algae tanks hold the sole purpose of growing algae to feed the newly hatched Nauplii.
+Aeration and temperature control are key components to this success.

 Once the shrimp have reached the post-larval stage, they are well developed and strong enough to start their acclimation process.
 It is in these tanks that we will lower the salt level to prepare the shrimp for their lives in a low salinity shrimp farm.
 Once we have reached the same salt level as the rest of the farm, the shrimp are ready for their new home.